Wichita Falls, Texas Video Magazine Spring Edition

 Supporting independence is another important aspect of parenting a child with a disability or mental health condition.
 While it is natural to want to protect them, independence grows through opportunity and experience.
 Encouraging decision-making, teaching problem-solving, and allowing safe risks help children gain confidence.
 Even small steps, such as managing personal routines or speaking up in class, build skills for adulthood.

-Parents may also face pressure from relatives, peers, or cultural expectations that do not fully understand their child’s needs.
+Parents may also face pressure from relatives, peers, or cultural expectations that they do not fully understand their child’s needs.
 Explaining a disability or condition can be exhausting, but parents who set boundaries and communicate clearly can protect their child from harmful misunderstandings.
 Creating an environment of acceptance at home makes it easier for children to face challenges in the wider world.

 The journey can also bring challenges for parents themselves.
 Stress, fatigue, and worry often weigh heavily.
 Seeking support from other families, professionals, or community organizations can make the role more sustainable.
 Parents should not feel guilty for needing help; caring for themselves makes them better able to care for their children.
 In some cases, family counseling or peer support groups provide valuable spaces to share experiences and learn new strategies.